 Advanced Placement for LPN Admissions

 Associate Degree Nursing – Advanced Placement is designed for licensed practical nurses who seek to further their education and advance in the profession.
-The curriculum builds on the practical nursing foundation by broadening theoretical knowledge, enhancing nursing skills and increasing critical thinking to coincide with role change responsibilities at the Associate Degree Nursing level.
+The curriculum builds on the practical nursing foundation to meet the increased responsibilities at the Associate Degree Nursing level.
+Theoretical knowledge is broader, nursing skills are enhanced and critical thinking is expanded.

 All applicants must complete the following requirements: